ENIS/NISIS-MIDA Spring School 2022: “Mobility and mobilisation in Muslim societies”

 - a short biography* of 50 words (max. in the third person)

-The Spring School is convened by Christian Lange (NISIS), Marcel Fierro, Albrecht Fuess, Pascal Buresi (all MIDA), and Noorhaidi Hasan (Sunan Kalijaga State Islamic Univesity; International University of Indonesia).
+The Spring School is convened by Christian Lange (NISIS), Maribel Fierro, Albrecht Fuess, Pascal Buresi (all MIDA), and Noorhaidi Hasan (Sunan Kalijaga State Islamic University; International University of Indonesia).